 We consider Northfield's economy adequate.
-The city, with an estimated population of 20,805, is located in Dakota and Rice counties.
+The city, with an estimated population of 20,950, is located in Dakota and Rice counties.
 The city benefits, in our view, from a stabilizing institutional influence.
-The city has a projected per capita effective buying income of 89.4% of the national level and per capita market value of \$72,138.
-Overall, the city's market value grew by 10.0% over the past year to \$1.5 billion in 2017.
+The city has a projected per capita effective buying income of 88.9% of the national level, which is below average, and per capita market value of \$72,726.
+Overall, the city's market value grew by 1.5% over the past year to \$1.5 billion in 2018.
+The weight-averaged unemployment rate of the counties was 3.2% in 2017.

 Though not technically part of an MSA, Northfield is centrally located between the Twin Cities, Rochester, and Mankato, all of which are roughly an hour away.
-Local employment is available in higher education, health care, and food processing, with top employers including St. Olaf (employs 860), Northfield Hospital (a component unit of the city, 839), local school district No.659 (730), Carleton College (700), and Post Breakfast Cereal (manufacturing, 675).
+Local employment is available in higher education, health care, and food processing, with top employers including St. Olaf College (employs 860), Northfield Hospital (a component unit of the city, 839), local school district No.659 (730), Carleton College (700), and Post Breakfast Cereal (manufacturing, 675).
 St. Olaf and Carleton colleges, located in the city, are stabilizing institutions.